E.H. Duckworth: Life and career

 In 1945 and 1949, he initiated discourse on sanitation in Lagos, criticizing poor planning and how it affects sanitation.
-In 1952, Duckworth began a unsuccessful clean up Lagos campaign.
+In 1952, Duckworth began an unsuccessful clean up Lagos campaign.
 Duckworth made use of the radio to broadcast his concerns on sanitation to Lagosians especially removal of bill posters of cigarettes and alcohol.
 However, his campaign did not find traction beyond his volunteers who were mostly his servants.
 Straddling between representing Africans and his colonial brothers, Duckworth was less popular with the colonial officers after he began editing Nigeria, some of his choice of words concerning smoking and advertisements in colonial offices did not find favour among his colleagues.
 He was forced to retire in 1953.

+Duckworth returned to Cheltenham to live with his sister in the family home, Rosenhoe.
+He later visited Nigeria at least twice, including an extended stay beginning in 1960, at the time of Nigeria's independence.
+Duckworth never married; he died in Cheltenham on January 14, 1972.

+Photo collection

+The E.H.
+Duckworth Photograph Collection, containing well over 12,000 photographs documenting Nigeria 1930-1970, is located at the Herskovits Library at Northwestern University.
+Duckworth photo collection was digitized and made online available in 2023.